9 FAM 302.8

 a.
 (U) Determining Likelihood of Ineligibility:

 (1) (U) INA 212(a)(4) applies to all individuals seeking entry into the United States, with a few exceptions (see 9 FAM 302.8-2(B)(4) below).
-With respect to IV applicants, the amount and type of evidence generally required is much greater than that required in an NIV case.
-In all cases, however, you must base the determination of the likelihood at any time after admission that the applicant will become a public charge based on an assessment of present circumstances.
-You may not refuse a visa based on "what if" type considerations (e.g., "what if the applicant loses the job before reaching the intended destination," or "what if the applicant is faced with a medical emergency.").
-Instead, you must assess only the "totality of the circumstances" existing at the time of visa application.
+IV applicants are generally required to provide considerably more evidence than NIV applicants.
+In all cases, however, base the determination of the likelihood at any time after admission that the applicant will become a public charge based on an assessment of present circumstances.
+You may not refuse a visa based on "what if" possibilities (e.g., "what if the applicant loses the job before reaching the intended destination," or "what if the applicant is faced with a medical emergency.").
+Instead, assess only the "totality of the circumstances" existing when the visa application is submitted.
 See 9 FAM 302.8-2(B)(3) below.
-In short, you must be able to point to circumstances which make it not merely possible, but likely, that the applicant will become a public charge, as defined in 9 FAM 302.8-2(B)(1), above.
+You must be able to point to circumstances which make it not merely possible, but likely, that the applicant will become a public charge, as defined in 9 FAM 302.8-2(B)(1), above.
 "Any applicant determined to be ineligible pursuant to INA 212(a)(4) in light of the totality of their circumstances, whether they are required to submit an I-864, should be refused using the refusal code "4".
 For more information on entering refusals see 9 FAM 303.3-4(A).

 (2) (U) "Totality of circumstances” cannot serve as the basis for overcoming INA 212(a)(4) if the applicant requires an affidavit of support and the affidavit of support is not sufficient.

 b.
-(U) Effect of Form I-864 on Public Charge Determinations: A properly filed, non-fraudulent Form I-864, should normally be considered sufficient to satisfy the INA 212(a)(4) requirements.
-In determining whether the INA 213A requirements creating a legally binding affidavit have been met, the intent of a qualified sponsor to actually provide support is not a factor, if the person meets the definition of a sponsor and has verifiable resources, because the affidavit is enforceable regardless of the sponsor’s actual intent.
-Consequently, you should not consider sponsor intent, unless there are significant public charge concerns relating to the specific case, such as if the applicant appears likely to have significant health-related costs and likely is unable to work, for example, because the person is of advanced age or has a serious medical condition.
+(U) Effect of Form I-864 on Public Charge Determinations: A properly filed, non-fraudulent Form I-864, is normally sufficient to satisfy the INA 212(a)(4) requirements.
+In determining whether the INA 213A requirements creating a legally binding affidavit have been met, the intent of a qualified sponsor to actually provide support is not a factor.
+If the person meets the definition of a sponsor and has verifiable resources, the affidavit is enforceable regardless of the sponsor’s actual intent.
+The sponsor's intent may be relevant if there are significant public charge concerns relating to the case, such as if the applicant appears likely to have significant health-related costs due to a serious medical condition or likely is unable to work such as when the person is elderly.
 If you have concerns about whether a Form I-864 may be “fraudulent”, you should contact CA/FPP for guidance.

 9 FAM 302.8-2(B)(3) (U) Determining “Totality of Circumstances”